-I have been working on our guest room + office update for many MONTHS now.
-This is a true testament to the fact that room updates take time.
 I’m also quite proud that we didn’t buy a single new piece of furniture (other than four open shelves from Ikea) for this update.
-I reused and made simple updates to all kinds of random things I had sitting around the house.
+I reused, did LOTS of crafting and made simple updates to all kinds of random things I had sitting around the house.

 With this new room arrangement, I tried to create specific spaces for specific tasks.
 An office zone at the desk and an area for taking blog pictures with natural light at window.